 Two local businesses were temporarily closed after a fire which started around 3:15 p.m.
 Wednesday.
 Six College Station Fire Department units and one from Bryan responded to the 100 block of Nagle and had the fire under control before 4 p.m.
 Officials said there was no fire damage to either Lippman Music or Jins Asian Cafe, and both […]

 The push to clear out the VA hospital backlog of veterans waiting for treatment got a shot in the arm on Capitol Hill Wednesday.
 House Speaker John Boehner named Representative Bill Flores of Bryan to the Conference Committee on Veteran’s Health Care.
 Flores was one of eight Republicans named to the 14 member committee.
 The Senate was […]

 The College Station Police Department is asking for public assistance to identify a suspect involved in several thefts, burglaries and credit card abuse cases.
 Officers responded Monday to reports involving two different victims.
 They say the suspect entered two different fitness facilities and broke into lockers.
 Missing property included credit cards and short time later their […]

 Bryan Mayor Jason Bienski discussed rising property values, current construction projects, the current city charter petition, Blinn College expansion, and more during his regular appearance on The Infomaniacs, Wednesday, June 18.
 Click below to listen to Mayor Jason Bienski visit with WTAW’s Scott DeLucia.

-U.S. Representative Bill Flores (R-TX) of Bryan discusses revisions to Affordable Care Act regulations, last night’s debt limit suspension, internal party divisions, immigration, and more during his weekly Washington update on The Infomaniacs, Wednesday, Feb.
-12. Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.
+U.S. Representative Bill Flores (R-TX) of Bryan discussed private sector help for veterans seeking VA treatment, the latest IRS woes, Iraq concerns, and more during his weekly Washington update on The Infomaniacs, Wednesday, June 18.
+Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.